spatie/tailwind-safelist-generator/README.md

 };
 ```

-As Tailwind suggest, [write purgeable HTML](https://tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html) when possible.
-But sometimes purgeable HTML isn't an option, like when you need to generate Tailwind classes with data from a CMS.
+Before you consider this plugin, we recommend reading Tailwind's [purgeable HTML docs](https://tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html).
+If this isn't an option—like when you need to generate Tailwind classes with dynamic data from a CMS—this is for you.

-To ensure classes that don't appear in your codebase don't get purged, you can maintain a plain `.txt` listing them so Tailwind will pick them up and generate them.

-For example, a `safelist.txt` file in the root of your project that get's included in Tailwinds `purge` option.
+Tailwind's JIT mode scans your codebase for class names, and generates CSS based on what it finds.
+If a class name is not listed explicitly, like `text-${error ? 'red' : 'green'}-500`, Tailwind won't discover it.
+To ensure these utilities are generated, you can maintain a file that lists them explicitly, like a `safelist.txt` file in the root of your project.

 ```txt
 text-red-100